music-practice-tools/music-practice-tools/pages/activities/riffs.md

 1. Footprints
 1. Three little birds
 1. Thank you for letting me be mice elf
+1. With or Without You
+1. Where the Streets Have No Name

 Inspired by Mark Smith's top 20 riffs lesson